SciHorizon-GENE: Benchmarking LLM for Life Sciences Inference from Gene Knowledge to Functional Understanding: Results

 \section{Results}

 In this section, we first analyze LLM behavior along four evaluation perspectives: research attention (Sec~\ref{result:research_attention}), hallucination tendency (Sec~\ref{result:hallucination}), knowledge completeness (Sec~\ref{result:completeness}), and literature influence (Sec~\ref{result:influence_literature}), followed by a focused comparison of the top-performing models (Sec~\ref{result:top_models}).
 We then summarize model performance across different genomic knowledge (Sec~\ref{result:overall}).
-Detailed numerical results under four evaluation perspectives are provided in Appendix~\ref{appendix:detailed_results}.